Braz3n/attiny4313-dmx-bootloader/README.md

 -f *hex_file*       | The hex file to upload to the microcontroller.
 -v                  | Print information about the hex file to the terminal (Start/End address and total space used).
 -d                  | Print the entire contents of the hex file to the terminal (Each page on a line in hexadecimal format).

+## To-Do List
+- Implement the above command line flags.
+- Implement a method of indicating that an malformed packed was received.